 Geoff Mulgan is a Professor at University College London (UCL), in the Science, Technology, Engineering and Policy team (STEaPP) in the engineering department.
-Before that he was Chief Executive of Nesta, the UK's innovation foundation from 2011-2019.
-From 1997-2004 he had roles in the UK government including director of the Government's Strategy Unit, director of the Performance and Innovation Unit and head of policy in the Prime Minister's office.
+Previously, he was Chief Executive of Nesta, the UK's innovation foundation (2011-2019), and from 1997-2004 he had roles in the UK government including director of the Government's Strategy Unit, director of the Performance and Innovation Unit and head of policy in the Prime Minister's office.
 From 2004-2011 he was first CEO of the Young Foundation.
 Geoff has been a reporter on BBC TV and radio and was the founder/co-founder of many organisations, including Demos, Uprising, the Social Innovation Exchange, the Australia Centre for Social Innovation and Action for Happiness.
 He has a PhD in telecommunications and has been visiting professor at LSE and Melbourne University, and senior visiting scholar at Harvard University.

 Past books include ‘Good and Bad Power’ (Penguin, 2005), ‘The Art of Public Strategy’ (Oxford University Press, 2008), ‘The Locust and the Bee’ (Princeton University Press, 2012), ‘Big Mind: how collective intelligence can change our world’ (Princeton University Press, 2017), ‘Social innovation: how societies find the power to change’ (Policy Press, 2019), 'Prophets at a Tangent: how art shapes social imagination' (Cambridge University Press, 2023) and ‘When Science Meets Power’ (Polity, 2023/24).
-His books have been translated into many languages including Chinese, Arabic, Russian, Malay, Spanish, German, Italian, Japanese, Korean, Persian, Punjabi, Urdu, Greek, Turkish, Romanian, Hungarian, Norwegian, Lithuanian, Finnish and Swedish.
+His books have been translated into many languages including Chinese, Arabic, Russian, Malay, Spanish, German, Italian, French, Portuguese, Japanese, Korean, Persian, Punjabi, Urdu, Greek, Turkish, Romanian, Hungarian, Norwegian, Lithuanian, Finnish and Swedish.

 He is a founding joint editor-in-chief of the journal Collective Intelligence (Sage/ACM).
-Many of the ideas Geoff has worked on have gone onto become mainstream, from creative economy strategies to social investing, open data to collective intelligence, experimental and evidence-based government to challenge-driven innovation.
+Many of the ideas Geoff has worked on have gone onto become mainstream, from creative economy strategies to social investing, open data to collective intelligence, experimental and evidence-based government to policies for well-being and challenge-driven innovation.
 Geoff has given TED talks on the future economy, happiness and education.
 His website is geoffmulgan.com.
 He has a CBE and was knighted by Queen Elizabeth II in 2020.

 Current Work